kevvie303/A-Moebe/README.md

 `sudo reboot`
 Reconnect to the pi and enter the following commands:

-`git config --global user.email "kvbaar@hotmail.nl"`
+`git config --global user.email "[myemail]"`
 `git config --global user.name "Kevin"`
-`ssh-keygen -t ed25519 -C "kvbaar@hotmail.nl"`
+`ssh-keygen -t ed25519 -C "[myemail]"`
 Then press enter 3 times.
 `eval "$(ssh-agent -s)"`
 `ssh-add ~/.ssh/id_ed25519`
 `cat ~/.ssh/id_ed25519.pub`
-Now you copy everything that it gives as a return, for example: "ssh-ed25519 fiuhewhiufheuifrehriufersugiegierbugsbibisigb kvbaar@hotmail.nl"
+Now you copy everything that it gives as a return, for example: "ssh-ed25519 fiuhewhiufheuifrehriufersugiegierbugsbibisigb [myemail]"
 `git remote set-url origin git@github.com:kevvie303/[pi].git`, where [pi] needs to be replaced entirely by the name of the right pi, look above for the names.